-A zip file is a compressed folder that compresses multiple files into a single folder.
-The main benefit of zip files is to reduce the size of files into smaller ones.
+The main benefit of zip files is the reduced size and less space needed for the files.
 Especially when you are transferring these files over the internet, reducing their size means they take up less bandwidth and download faster.
 Once you have downloaded these zipped files, you need to unzip them so you can access their contents.

 This guide will answer your questions about zip files and how to open them correctly on your computer.

 A zip file is a type of compressed folder, aka a file that has been reduced in size.
 This file type is used to collect multiple files into a single compressed folder.

 For example, if you have five documents to send to someone but they only accept one document per encrypted email message, you can compress all five documents into a zip file that they can then open and view all documents at once.

 Often you will see .zip as the file extension for a zip file.
 Platforms and devices almost universally support the .zip file extension, so it's a fantastic file type to use if you want your content to be accessible by as many people as possible.

 If you want to zip files into one easy-to-share package, creating a ZIP file is your best bet.
 A ZIP file is an easy and efficient way to store multiple documents and folders in a single location.

 Here's how to create one: First, drag your chosen files into one folder.
 Then, right-click the folder and select 'Compress' to create your zip file.
 This will create a new .zip file in the same folder with the same name as the folder.